camgunz/pysylva/doc/numbers.md

 `integer` literals use either `s` or `u` for signed and unsigned respectively.
 These must be followed by a bit width, e.g. `35s64`.
-This is **required** for `integer`s, otherwise the compiler cannot know these aren't `decimal`s.
+This is **required** for `integer`s, otherwise the compiler won't know these aren't `decimal`s.

 `integer`s are imprecise by their nature: they always drop the fractional component of any operation.
 Furthermore they cannot represent infinity,